diamondosas/errpipe/README.md

 ## What is this

 `errpipe` is an interactive shell wrapper built in Go that monitors your commands.
-When a command fails, it automatically captures the error output and sends it to an LLM (currently Gemini) for immediate analysis and fixes.
+When a command fails, it automatically captures the error output and sends it to your preferred LLM for immediate analysis and fixes.

-Instead of switching to your browser, `errpipe` brings the fix to you.
+Instead of switching to your browser manually, `errpipe` brings the fix to you, either directly in your terminal or by automating your browser.

 ---